gronxb/lopm/README.md

 After `pnpm install` or `yarn install`, synchronization must be performed through the `lopm sync` command.
 That is, it must be done immediately before build or development.

 The `lopm run <command>` command is in watch mode.
-Hard link again if any changes to the local package occur while the command is running.
+Copy again if any changes to the local package occur while the command is running.

 The command `pnpm install` or `yarn install` will restore it.